ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 Connection Object:
 : Connection objects can be mapped to an SCTP association or a stream in an SCTP association.
 Mapping Connection objects to SCTP streams is called "stream mapping" and has additional requirements as follows.
 The following explanation assumes a client-server communication model.

 Stream mapping requires an association to already be in place between the client and the server, and it requires the server to understand that a new incoming stream should be represented as a new Connection Object by the Transport Services system.
 A new SCTP stream is created by sending an SCTP message with a new stream id.
-Thus, to implement stream mapping, the Transport Services system MUST provide a newly created Connection Object to the application upon the reception of such a message.
-The necessary semantics to implement a Transport Services system's Close and Abort primitives are provided by the stream reconfiguration (reset) procedure described in {{?RFC6525}}.
+Thus, to implement stream mapping, the Transport Services API MUST provide a newly created Connection Object to the application upon the reception of such a message.
+The necessary semantics to implement a Transport Services system Close and Abort primitives are provided by the stream reconfiguration (reset) procedure described in {{?RFC6525}}.
 This also allows to re-use a stream id after resetting ("closing") the stream.
 To implement this functionality, SCTP stream reconfiguration {{?RFC6525}} MUST be supported by both the client and the server side.

 To avoid head-of-line blocking, stream mapping SHOULD only be implemented when both sides support message interleaving {{?RFC8260}}.
 This allows a sender to schedule transmissions between multiple streams without risking that transmission of a large message on one stream might block transmissions on other streams for a long time.